ReubenRideaux/How-multisensory-neurons-solve-causal-inference/README.md

 If there are 5 valid instantiations of MultiNet in the `results` folder, either the original pre-trained networks or a new ones you have trained, you can test its estimates and properties.

-The scripts used to test MultiNet include:
+The code used to test MultiNet include:

   (in house libraries)
 - `params.py` : defines core network + stimulus parameters
 - `multiNet.py` : defines network architecture